Argentina at the FIFA World Cup: Against conferences

 FIFA delegates regional qualification and other organization affairs to continental conferences, so it divides into six differents of them grouped by geographical location.
 Argentina plays in CONMEBOL conference in South America.
 Due to World Cup rules that two teams of same confederation can not play in the same group in first round except for UEFA, it commonly faces teams which plays outside its continent most recently from Africa and Asia.
 Argentine national has never played versus an Oceanian (OFC) squad.

 Against debutants

 'Albiceleste' has played against first-world-cup teams more than other, doing so 17 times, 7 of them being the first World Cup match ever.
 This list shows records versus those selections including all-debutants 1930 edition.
 Curiously, Argentina's debut was versus France which previously had played before.

 Sweden, Bulgaria, Greece, Japan, Ivory Coast, Bosnia and Herzegovina and Iceland played its first time against Argentina.France, Mexico, Chile, United States, Uruguay, Northern Ireland, Haiti, East Germany, Jamaica and Croatia played in its first world cup but after first game.

 Records and statistics

 Most appearances

-Diego Maradona has captained the team in 16 matches.
+Lionel Messi has captained the team in 19 matches.

 Lionel Messi's total of 26 matches is a record for the side and the most for a player at the FIFA World Cup.